Cy Denneny: Playing style

 Despite not being a swift skater, Denneny had one of the most deceptive and accurate shots in the league, which enabled him to achieve his scoring feats so rapidly.
 He was one of the first known players to use opposing defencemen as screens, and would beat goaltenders with head fakes and subsequently with shots that often would not leave the ice.
 Denneny was also one of the first players to use a curved blade, which he used to take high-rising shots as well as "sinkers" that would fool goaltenders.
 He was a very physical player who often acted as an enforcer for his linemates, Jack Darragh and Frank Nighbor.

 Personal life

 Denneny was married twice.
-His first wife Melvina died, and Denneny remarried.
-He was the father of two daughters with his second wife Isobel.
+After his first wife Melvina died, Denneny remarried and fathered two daughters with his second wife Isobel.
 After Denneny retired from hockey, he worked for the Canadian federal government.
 He retired from the civil service in 1959.
 He died on September 10, 1970, and is buried in Ottawa's Pinecrest Cemetery.